NYPL/discovery-sandbox/README.md

     $ npm start

-    or
+The default environment for APIs is development.
+If you would like to update the environmenrt, run

     $ APP_ENV=[environment] npm start

-The App will call different APIs based on the environment variables.
-Default is development.

 and visit `localhost:3001`.